International Management MSc and take-home exams

 On-amon (Jinny) Chungpaiboon, International Management MSc student, has written this blog on her master’s programme and specifically offers her advice on take-home exams.

 Introduction to International Management MSc

 “International management is management of distance”, says Zaheer et.al.
 (2011).
 Distance does not only refer to the geographical space, but also the differences in time zones, cultures, and business operation practices between two or more countries.
 In the International Management MSc programme, Loughborough University London provides a in-depth knowledge of how to operate a business in a global context and how to survive from risks emerged from business expansion into countries with different institutions.
-If your goal is to operate a business in a global scale, this programme would be a viable option for you.
-This programme is also ideal for students who loves reading!
+If your goal is to operate a business in a global scale, this programme is for you!

 This programme covers a wide range of topics and has specific assessment methods associated with each module, including presentations and coursework.
 However, a large portion of assessment is take-home exams.
 This is a unique exam structure where the exam question(s) are released in the morning of the exam date and then students have 6 hours to answer the question.
 The main idea of this exam format is to prepare students for the real working world where you may have limited time to accomplish a duty instead of simply memorising content that has been taught.